-Customized Training for Businesses 360.416.7638
+Customized Training for Businesses 360.416.7638 www.skagit.edu/customized training

-www.skagit.edu/customized training

 Businesses today are faced with emerging technology, limited resources, and a changing marketplace.
 To keep up with all these changes, employees need ongoing training.
-Skagit Valley College provides efficient and effective training with an eye on the bottom line and a plan to help develop a company's most important asset employees.
+Skagit Valley College provides efficient and effective training with an eye on the bottom line and a plan to help develop a company's most important asset - employees.
 Expertise in any of the degree and certificate areas offered at SVC can be delivered at a time, location, and topic customized to your business.
 Through innovative assessment, delivery and evaluation, we provide excellent value.
-We can help you research financial help from grants and other sources.